Our Future Path! A plan for a better world!

 Human Population

-Currently, one of our biggest problems is our own overpopulation.
+Currently, one of our biggest problems is in fact our own overpopulation.
 The size of our human population has grown so large that we have become a plague upon our world.
 We are depleting our world’s natural resources, polluting and destroying our environment, and driving many of our world's fellow inhabitants to extinction.

 Although there are many things that we can do to reduce our individual contributions to our world’s problems, the biggest contribution we could make would be to reduce our own human population.
 We need to get it down to a level that can be sustained by our world.
-In fact, if we currently had a smaller human population, all our other problems would be correspondingly smaller as well, and we would have more time and more options with which we could better deal with our remaining problems.
+In fact, if we currently had a smaller human population, most of our other problems would be correspondingly smaller as well, and we would have more time and more options with which we could better deal with our remaining problems.

 Eventually, one way or another, our human population will come down.
-Our choice is between using some self-imposed controls that will bring our population down in an orderly fashion and that will limit our future population growth, or having it reduced for us through a painful combination of starvation, disease and war.
+Our choice is between using some self-imposed controls that will bring our population down in an orderly fashion and that will limit our future population growth or risk having it reduced for us through a painful combination of starvation, disease and war.

-Energy
+Energy Resources

-The consensus among most leading experts is that without a major investment in production or an unexpected drop in demand, our oil production will soon peak, and that supply will then begin to rapidly decline.
+The consensus among most leading experts is that without a major investment in production or an unexpected drop in demand, our production of oil will soon peak, and that supply will then begin to rapidly decline.
 At the start of this century, it was thought that the peak would have occurred by 2010.
 It might have already peaked if it was not for extreme measures to exploit sources that are harder and more expensive to get, and a major recession.
 Saudi Arabia's bid to regain market share also temporarily increased production, but at the cost of speeding up the depletion of their reserves.

 This would temporarily reduce our demand for oil, which might lower prices enough to allow the world economy to start recovering.
-Unfortunately, a recovery would just cause our demand for oil to rise again, which would cause prices to start rising again and would lead to a new depression.
+Unfortunately, a recovery would just cause our demand for oil to rise again, which would cause prices to start rising again and could lead to a new depression.

 Eventually, our supply of oil would shrink to a point where even a great depression would not lower demand enough.
 Then, to secure oil, many countries, including our own, might decide to go to war.
 Some countries could get so desperate for oil that they might resort to using nuclear weapons.
 This could all turn into World War III and end up decimating much of the world.